 The gates of Worlds of Fun may be closed from January to April, but there's still a lot going on at the park.
 In fact, it's one of the busiest times of the year for our ride technicians.
-From adding enhancements to performing routine maintenance care to our rides and attractions, the work we put in now pays off tenfold once we open our gates.
+From adding enhancements to performing routine maintenance and care to our Kansas City attractions, the work we put in now pays off tenfold once we open our gates.

 Routine Ride Maintenance

 Within two to three weeks after closing, all the cars and trains are removed from their attractions and moved to the maintenance shop for annual maintenance.
 Once there, every train is disassembled and rebuilt.
 This process is carefully completed to prolong the life of our rides, assure normal operation and above all else – ensure everything is operating safely.